zhen9910/rust-sdk/README.md

 ## Related Projects
 - [containerd-mcp-server](https://github.com/jokemanfire/mcp-containerd) - A containerd-based MCP server implementation

+## Development

+### Tips for Contributors
+See [docs/CONTRIBUTE.MD](docs/CONTRIBUTE.MD) to get some tips for contributing.

-## Development with Dev Container
+### Using Dev Container
-See [docs/DEVCONTAINER.md](docs/DEVCONTAINER.md) for instructions on using Dev Container for development.
+If you want to use dev container, see [docs/DEVCONTAINER.md](docs/DEVCONTAINER.md) for instructions on using Dev Container for development.